How to Keep Bugs Away From Security Cameras

 While insects are part of a balanced ecosystem, they can also be a detriment to your home security system by negatively affecting your security camera’s performance.
 Unchecked insect activity on and around your camera can trigger false alarms, obstruct the lens or sensors, or reduce the lifespan of the camera itself.

+During spring, increased warmth and moisture can attract more insects around outdoor security cameras.
+Performing seasonal inspections and preventative maintenance can help ensure uninterrupted camera performance.
 Knowing how to keep bugs away from security cameras will help ensure that your security system can perform optimally to keep your property safe.

 While many sources will tell you that insects are attracted to the infrared light cast by night vision cameras, it is far more likely that LED lights and the ambient heat of the electronics in a security camera draw insects nearer to the camera.
 Infrared is still slightly visible to some insects, but the increased activity around your camera at night is probably more of a consequence of the absence of natural light.